opentensor/developer-docs/docs/delegation.md

 :::
 - The above percentage of the staking reward is distributed among the delegate's nominators in proportion to the nominators' staked TAO amount with this delegate.

+## Example
+Consider the below example:
+- A delegate holds their own TAO of 800.
+- Three nominators delegate 30, 70 and 100 TAO to the delegate.
+- The effective stake of the delegate is 1000 TAO (30+70+100 of the delegated TAO plus their own 800 TAO), comprising of 80% of delegate's own and remaining 20% from the nominators.

-Let's provide a concrete example.
-Say a delegate holds 800 TAO and three nominators delegate 30, 70 and 100 TAO to them.
-The effective stake of the delegate becomes 1000 TAO and when the staking rewards are received the dividends are shared in the following way;
+When the staking dividends are received, the dividends are shared in the following way:
-- The delegate would keep 80% based on their proportion of total stake **plus** 18% of the remaining dividends which is the delegate take.
+- The delegate would keep 80% of the dividends, based on their 80% proportion of the total stake (0.8).
+- In addition, the delegate would also keep 18% of the dividends earned on the delegated stake (delegated stake is 20%).
+This is the delegate take.
+- As a result:
-- As a result, the total dividends would be `0.8 + 0.2*0.18=0.836` for the delegate, and
+  - Total dividends to the delegate are: `0.8 + 0.2*0.18=0.836` of the received dividends.
-- `0.03*(1-0.18)=0.0246`,  `0.07*(1-0.18)=0.0574` and  `0.1*(1-0.18)=0.082` for the nominators respectively.
+  - Dividends for each nominator are: `0.03*(1-0.18)=0.0246`, `0.07*(1-0.18)=0.0574` and  `0.1*(1-0.18)=0.082`, of the received dividends, respectively.

 :::info A nominator is a delegating authority
 A nominator is the same as a delegating authority.
 Typically a nominator is an owner of TAO funds, looking to invest in Bittensor network without doing any validating tasks.